JoshuaKGoldberg/create-typescript-app/docs/Options.md

 ### Skipping API Calls

+> Alternately, see [Offline Mode](#offline-mode) to skip API calls without disabling features

 You can prevent the migration script from making some network-based changes using any or all of the following CLI flags:

 - `--skip-all-contributors-api` _(`boolean`)_: Skips network calls that fetch all-contributors data from GitHub
-  - This flag does nothing if `--skip-all-contributors` was specified.
+  - This flag does nothing if `--exclude-all-contributors` was specified.
 - `--skip-github-api` _(`boolean`)_: Skips calling to GitHub APIs.
 - `--skip-install` _(`boolean`)_: Skips installing all the new template packages with `pnpm`.